mdzalfirdausi/mdzalfirdausi/README.md

-- 👋 Hi, I’m Firdaus, currently a PhD student @KFUPM
+- 👋 Hi, I’m Firdaus
 - 👀 I’m interested in Optimization, Operations Research, and Machine Learning
 - 🌱 I’m currently learning Robust Optimization
 - 🤝 I’m looking to collaborate on research on optimization